kuri-sun/comment-graph/README.md

 ## Usage

-Run commands in the repo you want to track TODOs:

 - `todo-graph generate` — scan for TODOs and write `.todo-graph`.
 - `todo-graph check` — validate TODO references, detect cycles/isolated nodes, and ensure `.todo-graph` matches source.
 - `todo-graph visualize` — read `.todo-graph` and print an indented tree of the TODO graph.